Codium-ai/pr-agent/docs/docs/core-abilities/fetching_ticket_context.md

 ### Jira Integration 💎

 We support both Jira Cloud and Jira Server/Data Center.
-To integrate with Jira, The PR Description should contain a link to the Jira ticket.
+To integrate with Jira, you can link your PR to a ticket using either of these methods:

+**Method 1: Description Reference:**

-For Jira integration, include a ticket reference in your PR description using either the complete URL format `https://<JIRA_ORG>.atlassian.net/browse/ISSUE-123` or the shortened ticket ID `ISSUE-123`.
+Include a ticket reference in your PR description using either the complete URL format https://<JIRA_ORG>.atlassian.net/browse/ISSUE-123 or the shortened ticket ID ISSUE-123.

+**Method 2: Branch Name Detection:**

+Name your branch with the ticket ID as a prefix (e.g., `ISSUE-123-feature-description` or `ISSUE-123/feature-description`).

 !!! note "Jira Base URL"
-    If using the shortened format, ensure your configuration file contains the Jira base URL under the [jira] section like this:
+    For shortened ticket IDs or branch detection (method 2), you must configure the Jira base URL in your configuration file under the [jira] section:

     ```toml
     [jira]